ankaan/pstorytime/README.markdown

 --------------------------------------

 Try to run:

-gst-launch-0.10 playbin2 uri=file://<path to file>
+gst-launch-0.10 playbin2 uri=file:/path/to/file

 For example:

-gst-launch-0.10 playbin2 uri=file:///usr/share/sounds/alsa/Front_Center.wav
+gst-launch-0.10 playbin2 uri=file:/usr/share/sounds/alsa/Front_Center.wav

 This will use the same playback system as the audiobook player.
 Also try this out with some audiobook file to make sure the codecs you need are set up properly.